Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for the mature woman.

-The second method is one that I heard about many years ago from my aunt who was a nurse.
-She was also a smoker and suffered from receding gums.
+The second method is one that I heard about many years ago from my aunt, who was a nurse.
+She was a smoker and suffered from receding gums.
 Her dentist told her to use baking soda and hydrogen peroxide.
-This sounded very strange indeed.
 Follow the directions below:

-- Pour a small amount of baking soda on a saucer.
+- Pour a small amount of baking soda into a saucer.

-- Pour some hydrogen peroxide into the cap from the bottle.
+- Pour some hydrogen peroxide into the cap of the bottle.
 If you have never used it before, dilute it with water.

 - Dip your toothbrush into the diluted hydrogen peroxide to wet the bristles and then into the baking soda.